Doncaster Knights

-Doncaster Rugby Football Club are a rugby union club representing the city of Doncaster, England.
-The first XV are known as the "Doncaster Knights", and play in the RFU Championship.
+Doncaster Knights Rugby Football Club (formerly, Doncaster RFC) are a professional rugby union club representing the city of Doncaster, England.
+The club play in the 2nd division of English rugby, Champ Rugby.
 Being the most promoted side in English history has led to huge changes at the Castle Park ground and within the team structure.

-Castle Park Conference and Function centre is a multimillion-pound development and is among the top conference venues in Doncaster, while remaining a supportive place for amateur rugby union in the Borough.
+Castle Park Conference and Function centre is a multimillion-pound development and is among the top conference venues in Doncaster, while remaining a supportive place for amateur rugby union in the city.
 The club motto "rugby for all" sees amateur side Doncaster Phoenix compete at the same ground, as well as the ladies side Doncaster Demons and every age group from under-7 to under-17s.